jmckind/ansible-devstack/README.md

 #### provision.yml

 The provision playbook will setup a base environment for OpenStack development.
-This playbook provides all that is needed to contribute to the OpenStack documentation.

 #### devstack.yml

 The devstack playbook will setup and install DevStack on the instance.

+#### devstack.yml

+The documentation playbook will setup and install the OpenStack documentation repositories.

 #### raxcloud.yml